Installation

 Manual Run

-Running unattended-upgrades in debug mode will run a full upgrade of your packages based on your origin patterns.
+Running unattended-upgrades in debug mode will run an actual upgrade of your packages based on your origin patterns.
 Running it in debug mode manually can be useful when you want to gauge how the program will behave in future unattended runs.